 - 3800 Line Drive

-- On the west side of the same hill as Sertoma Park
+- 35-acre park with year-round fun on the west side of the same hill as Sertoma Park

-- Offers tubing, ice skating, a splash pad, and more!
+- Offers tubing and ice skating in winter and a splash pad, summer tubing and more in summer!

 - W 4th & Market St.

 - 10-acre park with a picnic shelter, restrooms, 2 basketball courts, a splash pad, a playground, and a skate park

 - 15th & Dale St.

 - 1-acre park with a playground and splash pad